 Dallas-Fort Worth, TX Real Estate Commission

-Dallas-Fort Worth is a massive urban and suburban area, the unplanned merging of two cities marked by 10 lane highways and soaring off/on-ramps, and offices, skyscrapers, and housing developments stretching for miles and miles.
+Dallas-Fort Worth is a massive urban and suburban area, the unplanned merging of two cities marked by 10-lane highways and soaring off/on-ramps.
+In addition, this area of Texas real estate offers offices, skyscrapers, and housing developments that stretch for miles and miles.

 It’s also the fastest growing major city in the entire country.
 The metropolitan area is now home to 7.5 million people, the fourth largest region in the country.
 A report from Texas A&M reports that the median home price in the Dallas-Fort Worth-Arlington area is now $360,000, up almost 23% from a year ago.